sidmanicodes/119-hw1/README.md

   unless asked to do so.

 - As discussed in the syllabus, a small number of points on each homework (at most 10% of the grade) are reserved for style points.
 Here are some thoughts to consider: are your variable names chosen appropriately?
 Have you added comments with `#` or docstrings with `"""` where appropriate?
 Have you removed any obsolete, unused code blocks, functions, or variables?

+## Credits

+Thanks to Hassnain and the data science course at LUMS for some of the data and exercises that were used in Part 1 of this homework assignment.